Tolcapone: History

 Tolcapone was introduced into the European market in August 1997, and subsequently into the United States market in March 1998.
 Liver toxicity was reported in four people who were administered tolcapone, three people died due to complications.
 Consequentially, the marketing authorization of tolcapone was suspended from December 1998 until August 2004 when it was lifted.
 In November 1998, the company that manufactured tolcapone voluntarily removed the drug from the market.
 The authorization was then renewed in August 2009.

 As a result of reported complications, the US Food and Drug Administration (FDA) issued a black box warning for tolcapone and label revisions that aimed to regulate the monitoring of those prescribed tolcapone for Parkinson's disease in November 1998.
 A number of other countries withdrew tolcapone from the market; Australia in February 1999, Bulgaria in April 1999, Iceland in November 1998, Lithuania in December 1998.

 Research

 Transthyretin amyloidosis

 Because of preliminary data suggesting the drug may have activity, the U.S. FDA in 2013 granted tolcapone "orphan drug status" in studies aiming at the treatment of transthyretin familial amyloidosis (ATTR).
 However, as of 2015 tolcapone was not FDA approved for the treatment of this disease.

 Psychiatric disorders

 In animal studies, tolcapone shows antidepressant- and anti-anhedonia-like effects, stimulates exploratory behavior, and enhances the locomotor hyperactivity induced by psychostimulants like amphetamine and nomifensine.
-Tolcapone has been clinically studied in the treatment of certain psychiatric disorders such as obsessive–compulsive disorder (OCD).
-There is also interest in brain-penetrant COMT inhibitors like tolcapone for the treatment of schizophrenia as well as disorders of diminished motivation like apathy.
+Tolcapone has been clinically studied in the treatment of certain psychiatric disorders such as obsessive–compulsive disorder (OCD) and for the negative symptoms of schizophrenia.
+There is also interest in brain-penetrant COMT inhibitors like tolcapone for the treatment of disorders of diminished motivation like apathy.